+Getting buy in for a new Health and Care Centre

-The NHS rainbow was associated with feelings of Trust and confidence.
-Securing buy-in for planning Wirral Community Health Care NHS Trust (WCHCT) 2021
+Wirral Community Health Care NHS Trust (WCHCT) 2021

-Local clinicians and residents were featured to engender a positive response in the viewer and reduce risk of public objection.
-Getting buy in for planning Wirral Community Health Care NHS Trust (WCHCT) 2021 Impact The campaign achieved all objectives set out by the Trust.
+The campaign achieved all objectives set out by the Trust.
 Analysis of public response to the campaign was used to test existing insights and levers whilst uncovering new insights that would underpin a future communication strategy.

 The campaign generated a huge amount of support for the project.
 WCHCT use the insights we derived in their ongoing work.

-Facts and Figures - 19,000 reached (89% of the local population) - 8,490 local-residents visited WCHC landing page. - ZERO objections to the Stopping Up Order - Plans were submitted with zero objections - Community mobilisation to protect mature tree was averted - Expected vandalism to hoardings did not manifest. - 100% positive media coverage.
+Facts and Figures

+- 19,000 reached (89% of the local population) - 8,490 local-residents visited WCHCT landing page. - ZERO objections to the Stopping Up Order - Plans were submitted with zero objections - Community mobilisation to protect mature tree was averted - Expected vandalism to hoardings did not manifest. - 100% positive media coverage.

-EARLY WORK 2012 - 2014
+EARLY WORK